peterbe/activity/README.md

 How to develop
 --------------

-You need to terminals, one with:
+You need **three** terminals, one with:

     npm start

 One with:

     ./manage.py runserver

+One with:

+    ./manage.py celeryd